PoshCode/PowerShellPracticeAndStyle/Best-Practices/Writing-Parameter-Blocks.md

 ```
 ### Always Document Every Parameter

-You should always provide at least a brief explanation of each parameter, what it's expected or allowed values are, etc.
+You should always provide at least a brief explanation of each parameter, what its expected or allowed values are, etc.

 The best place for this is a simple comment directly above the parameter (inside the param block) so you don't forget to update it if you remove, rename, or otherwise change the parameter, but you can also place them in the comment help block by using `.PARAMETER ParameterName` and writing the help on the next line.